drj11/drj11.github.io/brutalism.md

 <a href="http://motherfuckingwebsite.com/">Websites like this</a>
 are a satire.
-But it is a satirical reaction a real thing.
+But it is a satirical reaction to a real thing.

 Obese websites.